KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `dependencies.sh`: Replace it with `MagicMirror²`.
 6. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+8. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Voice-Commands by Veldrovive](https://github.com/Veldrovive/MMM-Voice-Commands)